tallforasmurf/byteplay/about.md

     >>> print( 124, Opcode(124) )
         124 LOAD_FAST

-All the opcodes in a CodeList are Opcode objects.
+When you make a Code object using `Code.from_code()`, all the opcodes in its CodeList are Opcode objects.
-It is not essential to use an Opcode in a CodeList tuple;
+It is not essential to use an Opcode when updating or inserting a CodeList tuple;
 an integer constant such as 124 can be used.
 Opcode instances are easier to read when printed.